-When a Spanish expedition of 100 men led by Villasur returned to El Cuartelejo and the plains region in 1720, to capture French traders to learn about French ambitions, more than half of the troops were massacred by Pawnee Indians at the Platte and Loup Rivers.
+When a Spanish expedition of 100 men led by Villasur returned to El Cuartelejo and the plains region in 1720, to capture French fur traders to learn about French ambitions, more than half of the troops were massacred by Pawnee Indians at the Platte and Loup Rivers.
 With no gold found, the Spanish lost interest and influence in the Great Plains.

-French fur trappers traveled further west to trap and trade beaver pelts.
+French fur traders traveled further west to trap and trade beaver pelts.
 Over time, the Comanches drove the Apaches from the plains, southwest to New Mexico and Arizona.
 Comanches raided Taos and Pecos for Spanish horses, which they used and traded to the French for guns.

 In 1779, Comanche Chief Cuerno Verde (Green Horn) was killed in battle, near Rye, south of Pueblo, during a Spanish campaign of 800 soldiers, led by Governor Juan Bautista de Anza.
 Eventually, the plains buffalo were gone and the Indians were moved to reservations after the Civil War.

 - The Franciscan padres carried a missal book.
 The Spanish arrived on the feast day of Saint Dominic, or Santo Domingo.